 - Habituation to the handling of cold-blooded animals

 Basic Practical Course:

-During the basic practical, students are given the opportunity to handle animals that are easy to manipulate and to apply different handling techniques.
+During the basic practical, students are given the opportunity to handle animals that are easy to manipulate and are able to apply and excercice different handling techniques.

-The animals that are treated during the basic course are the most common species in captivity and therefore the species that are most likely to be encountered in practice.
+The animals that are treated during the basic course are the most common species in captivity and are the most likely to be encountered in the field.

 All animals that are used during the basic practicum are well socialized, harmless animals.

 During the basic practical the following animal groups are treated: